 Both the members and the Town make contributions to the NHRS.
 Member rates of contribution are set by the Legislature.
 Employer rates are determined by the NHRS trustees based on an actuarial valuation.
 The rates of contribution for police officers, firefighters and other employees were 11.55%, 11.8% and 7% of gross earnings, respectively.
-The rates of contribution from the Town for the period

-January 1st to June 30th were 28.43% for police, 30.09% for firefighters, and 11.17% for other employees, increasing on July 1st to 33.88% for police, 32.99% for firefighters, and 14.06% for other employees.
+The rates of contribution from the Town for the year were 33.88% for police, 32.99% for firefighters, and 14.06% for other employees.
 The rates are actuarially determined to generate an amount, that when combined with employee contributions, is expected to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employer contributions from the Town during the years 2019, 2020, and 2021 were \$233,868, \$232,617, and \$290,539 respectively.
+Employer contributions from the Town during the years 2020, 2021, and 2022 were \$232,617, \$290,539, and \$364,628, respectively.
 The amounts were paid on a monthly basis as due.